uchicago-cs/cmsc23320/website/projects/project1_tips.rst

 While you can implement all this inside ``chirc_run``, it will also pay off to do the following:

 - Implement the ``chirc_connection_send_message`` function in ``connection.c``.
 This function
-  will provide an abstraction over "sending a message through a connection".ç
+  will provide an abstraction over "sending a message through a connection".
 - Start looking at the ``handlers.c`` module.
 Once you have a basic implementation in ``chirc_run``, you should look into implementing a ``NICK`` and ``USER`` handler in the ``handlers.c`` module.